Helping New York Families for Over 60 Collective Years

 What is Temporary or “Pendente Lite” Maintenance?

-Contact a New York divorce lawyer at Eiges & Orgel, PLLC today to learn more about your options.
+Contact a lawyer at Eiges & Orgel, PLLC today to learn more about your options.

 How Temporary Maintenance Is Calculated

 Effective October 13, 2010, the family courts in New York now calculate temporary maintenance using a statutory formula.
 It is a fixed formula that is based primarily on the income and other earnings of each spouse.